Imposter Syndrome & How To Earn It Backwards

 With Nudge › How, I'm sharing all of that and more as I learn further.
 Let's grow towards a balanced life, together!

 Every Wednesday, I send the free newsletter titled Midweek Nudge.
 The idea of Midweek Nudge is to introduce concepts I come across or think of or even realisations that nudge me into a better direction.
 I share them for everyone to see.

 I recommend signing up, if your goal in life is balance.
 It's the most thoughtful newsletter on the internet.
 This is the most value-rich content I create all week!

 I'm also continuously posting different kinds of content on the social media channels: Twitter, Facebook and Instagram.

 You'll also get a blog post every week on Saturday.
-Consider subscribing above to get the newsletter and be notified of new posts, or keep scrolling for the recent blog posts!
+Consider subscribing above to get the newsletter, check out the Schedule or keep scrolling for the recent blog posts!

 Survivorship Bias is a decision-making error when you try to follow in the footsteps of stories of those who survive instead of learning from the more numerous people who failed.
 Most people know this, but I believe there’s also an irony that’s associated with the idea’s general interpretation.